avachoo/reference-website/README.md

 Different types of flexbox properties include:

-justify-content: controls how the browser adds space between different elements ( ex.space-between, space-evenly, space-around)
+<p>justify-content: controls how the browser adds space between different elements ( ex.space-between, space-evenly, space-around)</p>

-align-items: controls how items are laid within a container (ex.flex-start, flex-end, stretch, center)
+<p>align-items: controls how items are laid within a container (ex.flex-start, flex-end, stretch, center)</p

-flex-direction: controls items to be laid out either horizontally or vertically within a container
+<p>flex-direction: controls items to be laid out either horizontally or vertically within a container</p>

-align-content: aligns a flex container's lines only when there is more space on the cross-axis
+<p>align-content: aligns a flex container's lines only when there is more space on the cross-axis</p>

 16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property

 EX.

 .div-1 {
-    display: flex;
+    <p>display: flex;</p>
 }

 Some sub properties you may need for the flexbox property are justify-content to control the spacing between multiple pieces of content within the div, another property you could use is align-content to control how they are oriented within the container.